 - Treat your cat to a "catsicle," put canned cat food or tuna juice in ice cube treats and freeze for a yummy snack.

 - For feral or stray cats you can't bring inside, be sure to leave water with ice cubes throughout the day, and provide shade where you can - even a cardboard box can help.
+You can also freeze cooling mats and leave out for your community cats that you care for to help beat the heat.

 - If you have cooling mats, you can put these on your cat's bed.
 You can also wrap frozen ice packs (or veggies) in a towel and place them near your cat's favorite places to sleep.